SRSteinkamp/pymtrf/README.rst

 Installation
 ~~~~~~~~~~~~

 Cone or download the repository and move (cd) into the pymtrf folder.
-Simply run :code:`pip install .`.
+Run :code:`pip install .`.
 This has so far only been test using pip 18.1.
 You can run the tests in the folder usinge :code:`python setup.py pytest`, this will require pytest.
+Another way is to install via pip and git+, however, this also downloads the example data, which is quite a lot (and proably not wanted).

 Functions
 =========